tidelabs/tidechain/frame/assets/README.md

 * `issue` - Issues the total supply of a new fungible asset to the account of the caller of the function.
 * `transfer` - Transfers an `amount` of units of fungible asset `id` from the balance of the function caller's account (`origin`) to a `target` account.
-* `destroy` - Destroys the entire holding of a fungible asset `id` associated with the account that called the function.

 Please refer to the [`Call`](https://docs.rs/pallet-assets/latest/pallet_assets/enum.Call.html) enum and its associated variants for documentation on each function.